 Your value as a web developer increases when you’re proficient in design as well.
 Some examples would be WordPress theme developers who not only know how to develop themes, but can also design them.
 PSDTUTS is a great place to improve on Photoshop skills and is a site I follow to learn more about graphics/web design.

 21. Design Reviver

-Design Reviver is aimed at providing useful information for web designers.
-You can visit to read tutorials such getting started with 3D in Flash, to get free downloads like Photoshop brushes, and to find design inspiration.
+Design Reviver aims at providing useful information for web designers.
+You can visit this blog to read Flash tutorials, get free downloads like Photoshop brushes, and to find design inspiration.